cd-4/code-bot/ReadMe.md

 ![Level6](ScreenShots/Level6.png)

-This level introduces the walls, and if the robot runs into the walls he will end up not moving with a little bonk animation and sound effect.
+This level also has walls, and if the robot runs into the walls he will end up not moving with a little bonk animation and sound effect.
 The correct answer to this is shown and might be a little tough to explain.
+You can of course do the obvious solution, but try to emphasize that you want to be clever to solve it.

 ### Level 7